 Time Attack Mode

-After completion of the game, time attack mode is unlocked and can be accessed on your second playthrough of the game.
-For every two Colossi you defeat within the allotted time, Dormin will give Wander a special item.
+After completion of the game, time attack mode is unlocked and can be accessed on a second playthrough.
+For every two Colossi the player defeats within the allotted time, Dormin will give Wander a special item.
 These include items which can distract Colossi, make Wander invisible to the Colossi, increase damage Wander does to Colossi, or decrease damage Wander receives from Colossi.
 There is also an item which helps Wander detect nearby white-tailed lizards, and a map of all the fruit trees in the game.

 There are both normal and hard mode versions of time attack mode, and the respective difficulty level must be completed once in order to access them.
-After completing the game on a save file, post credits, the game will ask you if you'd like to begin a New Game+ save.
-Once in the New Game+ save, by praying at the statues (or rubble) of any of the Colossi, you can access the time attack mode.
+After completing the game on a save file, post credits, the game will ask players if they would like to begin a New Game+ save.
+Once in the New Game+ save, by praying at the statues (or rubble) of any of the Colossi, players can access the time attack mode.

 The times required are as follows.